sirius-cc-wu/python-udsonip/docs/index.rst

-.. python-udsonip documentation master file, created by sphinx-quickstart on Sat Oct 25 15:55:36 2025.
+.. udsonip documentation master file, created by sphinx-quickstart on Sat Oct 25 15:55:36 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python-udsonip documentation
+udsonip documentation
 ============================

 Add your content using ``reStructuredText`` syntax.
 See the